Pluto (Marvel Comics): The Olympus Group

 Hera and Pluto take over the Olympus Group, the modern day seat of power for the Olympians, through the shares inherited by Hera from Zeus and by buying out Poseidon.
 They declare the company has a new major goal: the deaths of Athena and Hercules.
 Pluto appears with the Olympus Group when Norman Osborn's Avengers storm one of the Group's warehouses.
 There, Pluto grants Daken an unsolicited prophecy of the day, month, and gruesomeness of Daken's death.
 Daken attacks Pluto to little effect, and is in turn overwhelmed by Pluto's army of mafioso undead.

 Hercules and Amadeus Cho enter Pluto's underworld, its new entrance being an Atlantic City casino where deceased heroes and villains can try betting their way into resurrection.
 There, they find Pluto has begun a trial with Zeus as the accused, ostensibly in the name of all his victims in Hades, with 501 deceased jurors holding court in a mockery of Athenian justice.
 Pluto hopes that removing Zeus will increase his own power within the pact made in prehistory among Pluto, Poseidon and Zeus to divide creation into their respective realms.
 He tries to prevent Hercules from interfering by offering him the soul of Hercules' adoptive father, who tells Hercules to rescue Zeus instead.
 Zeus is eventually found guilty, and submits to his sentence: he drinks from the Lethe river, erasing his memory, and is reborn on Earth as a child.
 With Zeus removed from their clutches, the dead turn against Pluto immediately, as he is now the sole accessible cause of their suffering.

 Pluto subsequently reappears at Hercules' funeral, in the company of Athena (now the leader of the Olympians), Apollo, Poseidon, and Hebe.

-During the Chaos War storyline, Pluto is seen arguing with Persephone when Hela appears telling him that the realms of the dead are being targeted by Amatsu-Mikaboshi.
-Pluto releases the souls of the dead, both blessed and damned, to fight for his realm, freeing Zeus, Hera, Ares, various mortal heroes (including Banshee, Swordsman I, and Yellowjacket II) and various mortal villains (including Abomination and Iron Monger).
+During Chaos War, Pluto is seen arguing with Persephone when Hela appears telling him that Amatsu-Mikaboshi is attacking the realms of the dead.
+Pluto releases various spirits, both blessed and damned, to fight for his realm, freeing Zeus, Hera, Ares, various mortal heroes (including Banshee, Swordsman, and Yellowjacket) and various mortal villains (including Abomination and Iron Monger).